AnimatedLEDStrip/server-pi/README.md

 ## Configure
 The config file is located at `/etc/leds/led.config`.
-See the [AnimatedLEDStripServer wiki](https://github.com/AnimatedLEDStrip/server/wiki/Configuration) for instructions on configuring the server.
+See the [AnimatedLEDStrip server wiki](https://github.com/AnimatedLEDStrip/server/wiki/Configuration) for instructions on configuring the server.

 ## Update